Remember back in the day when children were told to go outside to play (on their own) or sent to the basement to play with all of their toys?

 At the 3 month mark they still did not want to go, so we allowed them to stop (Saturday mornings are much calmer now).

-However, if your child has chosen an activity themselves and wants to quit after the first few weeks, encourage him to continue because he may end up liking it.
+However, if your child has chosen an activity themselves and wants to quit after the first few weeks, encourage them to continue because they may end up liking it.

-Give your child a time frame for when the activity can be ended if she really are not interested.
+Give your child a time frame for when the activity can be ended if they really are not interested.